PlanetLab Visualizer

 4. Show detailed information about a node like its boot state or the bandwidth limit

-5. Deploying program to nodes
+5. Deploying software to nodes

 6. Starting execution of an experiment